Texas State Capitol: Public art and museums

 The central rotunda is hung with portraits of all the past presidents of the Republic of Texas and governors of the State of Texas; the rotunda is also a whispering gallery.
 The south foyer features a large portrait of David Crockett, a painting depicting the surrender of General Santa Anna at the Battle of San Jacinto, and sculptures of Sam Houston and Stephen F. Austin made by Elisabet Ney.
 The Texas Confederate Museum was held in a room on the first floor from its opening in 1903 until 1920, when it was moved into the General Land Office Building (today the Capitol Visitors Center).

+In 2019, the State Preservation Board of Texas, chaired by Governor Greg Abbott, voted to remove a plaque placed by the Children of the Confederacy from the rotunda.

 Grounds

 The Capitol building is surrounded by 22 acre of grounds scattered with statues and monuments.
 William Munro Johnson, civil engineer, was hired in 1888 to improve the appearance of the grounds.
 By the time the first monument, commemorating the Heroes of the Alamo, was installed in 1891, the major components of Johnson's plan were in place.
 These included a "Great Walk" of black and white diamond-patterned pavement shaded by trees.
 The four oldest monuments are the Heroes of the Alamo Monument (1891), Volunteer Firemen Monument (1896), Confederate Soldiers Monument (1903) and Terry's Texas Rangers Monument (1907), and these flank the tree-lined Great Walk.
 In the spring of 2013, ground was broken for the Texas Capitol Vietnam Veterans Monument; dedication took place on March 29, 2014.

 A granite monument of the Ten Commandments on the grounds of the Texas State Capitol was the topic of a 2005 U.S. Supreme Court case, Van Orden v.
 Perry, in which the display was challenged as unconstitutional.
 In late June 2005, the Court in a 5–4 ruling declared that the display was not unconstitutional.

 For visitors, the Capitol and downtown Austin feature several convenient garages along with on street parking.